bcgov/common-messaging-service/README.md

 # Natural Resources Messaging Service Showcase

 This repository contains code to provide a simple UI for the [NR Email Microservice](https://github.com/bcgov/nr-email-microservice).
-The Email Microservice provides an example implementation for use of the Common Messaging Service API (CMSG).
+The Email Microservice provides an example implementation for use of the Common Messaging Service API (CMSG) and the Common Hosted Email Service (CHES).
 We use [React.js](https://reactjs.org) for the frontend UI.

 ## Directory Structure